Tracing Propagator

 , X-B3-Sampled

-Jaeger is a distributed tracing system that defines several HTTP header fields for passing trace information.
-Commonly used fields are: uber-trace-id
+Jaeger is a distributed tracing system that defines multiple HTTP header fields to pass trace information.
+Commonly used fields include: uber-trace-id

 , jaeger-baggage